The Edison State Community College Federal School Code is 012750.

 The Kenneth A. Yowell Emeritus Scholarship is awarded to a full-time, first-generation student from Darke, Miami or Shelby County.
 Student should be in a a degree-seeking program.
 Award is post-financial Aid assistance and can be used for tuition, fees and books.

-The following scholarships are available with the submission of separate and unique applications.
-Please see directions associated with each scholarship.
+The following scholarships/grants are available with the submission of separate and unique applications.
+Please see directions associated with each scholarship/grant.

 NEW!
-2018 Darke Country Foundation ScholarshipThe Darke County Foundation awarded 85 scholarships in the 2017–2018 academic year, totally nearly $130,000!
+2022 Darke County Foundation ScholarshipThe Darke County Foundation awarded 85 scholarships in the 2019–2020 academic year, totally nearly $160,000!
 Applicants must reside in Darke County and be home schooled or attend a Darke County high school.
 Students who are planning to attend a 4-year college, 2-year college or shorter vocational program are eligible to apply.
 Scholarships will be awarded based upon grade point average, ACT score, activities, financial need and essay (not necessarily in this order).
-Download an
+Students can download an

 Loman and Olive Shiverdecker ScholarshipApplication is available to a graduate of a Darke County high school and must be attending or planning to attend Edison State Community College.
 Completed applications should be mailed to or dropped off at The Elk's Lodge, 214 W. Third Street, Greenville, Ohio 45331.
 Applicants may phone 937.548.1139 for more information.